-This extension MUST be present and SHOULD NOT be marked critical2.
+This extension MUST be present and SHOULD NOT be marked critical.

-For Subordinate CA Certificates that will be used to issue TLS certificates, the value id-kp-serverAuth [RFC5280] or MUST be present.
-The value id-kp-clientAuth [RFC5280] or both MAY be present.
-The values MUST be present id-kp-emailProtection [RFC5280], id-kp-codeSigning [RFC5280], id-kp-timeStamping [RFC5280], and anyExtendedKeyUsage [RFC5280] MUST NOT be present.
+For Subordinate CA Certificates that will be used to issue TLS certificates, the value id-kp-serverAuth [RFC5280] MUST be present.
+The value id-kp-clientAuth [RFC5280] MAY be present.
+The values id-kp-emailProtection [RFC5280], id-kp-codeSigning [RFC5280], id-kp-timeStamping [RFC5280], and anyExtendedKeyUsage [RFC5280] MUST NOT be present.
 Other values SHOULD NOT be present.